 Collaboration with external partners is not necessarily a part of every software development project.
 However, they can bring different benefits to the product development – from accelerating the timeline, adding additional domain knowledge and niche expertise, adding workforce to the project, etc.

-If you decide to go on that route, it is essential to note a few things about this kind of partnership:
+If you decide to go on that route during your software product development process, it is essential to note a few things about this kind of partnership:

 > Think about product vision and roadmap